Elpis (ship): Moby Lines service

-On 2 November 2006 Moby Lines took over the Princess of Scandinavia in Frederikshavn, Denmark, and she was renamed M/S Moby Otta.
+On 2 November 2006 Moby Lines took over the Princess of Scandinavia in Frederikshavn, Denmark, and she was renamed Moby Otta.
 Between November 2006 and May 2007 she was rebuilt with a higher car-capacity and her cabin arrangements were altered.
 Originally, it was reported that the Moby Otta would open a new route for Moby Lines, connecting Genoa and Porto Torres.
-With her sister MS Moby Drea she serves on the Livorno–Genoa route from the end of May until the end of October.
+With her sister Moby Drea she serves on the Livorno–Genoa route from the end of May until the end of October.

 In September 2010, two tourists were killed in an accident as a vehicle ramp was moved whilst they were driving off the Moby Otta in Genoa.

+In October 2025 it was sold to Hoiyu International Group and renamed Elpis, it will serve as a floating hotel and casino in Malaysia.